Skip to main content

 • Elevate the leg with the bent knee and lower it down.

-• Repeat it 5 times and switch to the other leg.
+• Repeat it five times and switch to the other leg.

 2. Physical Therapy

 Physical therapies are similar to the hip conditioning program.
-The only difference is physical therapy is simpler, and you don’t need any supervision while performing the exercises.
+The only difference is that physical therapy is more straightforward, and you don’t need supervision while performing the exercises.
 The below two exercises are the best alternatives to hip replacement:

 Hamstring Stretch